Ever got the craving and travelled lengthy distances for that perfect rib-eye steak or an icy cold beverage?

-Since you’re not adverse to spending a little time in the car for a reward of the gourmet (food) kind, take our friendly word for it that these outback watering holes are worth the slightly longer drive for huge smiles, friendly service and refreshing beer, of course!
+Since you’re not averse to spending a little time in the car for a reward of the gourmet (food) kind, take our friendly word for it that these outback watering holes are worth the slightly longer drive for huge smiles, friendly service and refreshing beer, of course!

 Jumping out like a barramundi snagged on the end of a fishing line, the Purple Pub in Normanton Shire – home to 1,000 locals – catches the eye of every passer-by.
 Painted bright purple with yellow and red signage, this oasis glistening in the sandy Savannah grasslands lies 2,000 kilometres west of Brisbane.

-Neighbours the Isa Hotel and RedEarth Hotel have joined forces to create a ‘Las Vegas’ style precinct smack-bang in the centre of regional Mount Isa.
+Neighbours the Isa Hotel and RedEarth Hotel have joined forces to create a ‘Las Vegas’ style precinct smack-bang in the centre of cowboy capital, Mount Isa.
 The linking air-bridge between both properties services 40 standard rooms and 70 high-end plush suites, making transitioning from the Rodeo Bar and Grill, gaming lounge, bottle shop, beer garden and cocktail lounge back to your room a ‘cinche.

 It’s a popular stop-over for mining workers accessing the nearby copper, lead, zinc and silver mines, so be sure to brush up on your mineral knowledge for mingling at the bars.